HDRUK/CaRROT-CDM/README.md

 $ coconnect map display example/sample_config/lion_structural_mapping.json
 ```

 The next step is to create a `.py` configuration file from this input `json`.
-The tool automatically registers these files, to see registred files, you can run:
+The tool automatically registers these files, to see registered files, you can run:
 ```
 $ coconnect map list
 {}